soumyargade/CSC510-17/DEPLOY.md

 `gitex [create / get / list / update / edit / delete / retrieve] [pull[s] / repo[s] / issue[s]] [javascript / js / shell / response]`

-(Note: <b>case does not matter</b> for the action, feature, or optional words.
+(Note: <b>case does NOT matter</b> for the action, feature, or optional words.
 For Ex: “Javascript”, “javascript”, “JS”, “js” would all be recognized)

 ### Instructions for Running Use Case Tests: